aimms/function-reference/predefined-identifiers/model-related-identifiers/allsections.rst

 .. seealso::

     The set :aimms:set:`AllIdentifiers`.
-Model sections are discussed in Section 4.2 of the `User's Guide <https://documentation.aimms.com/_downloads/AIMMS_user.pdf>`__.
+Model sections are discussed in :doc:`creating-and-managing-a-model/index`.
     Data control statements are discussed in Section :doc:`data-communication-components/data-initialization-verification-and-control/data-control`, the
     ``READ`` and ``WRITE`` statements in :ref:`sec:rw.read-write`, and the ``DISPLAY`` statement in :ref:`sec:report.display` of the `Language Reference <https://documentation.aimms.com/language-reference/index.html>`__.